 Key Recent Developments

-Council members convened virtually on Western Sahara on 21 December 2020, when Germany called for a Council meeting following several months of increased tensions between Morocco and the Polisario Front, the entity representing the inhabitants of the Western Sahara region known as Sahrawis.
-The frictions included Polisario protesters blocking traffic between the Moroccan-controlled side of Western Sahara and Mauritania at the border town of Guerguerat, following which Morocco deployed armed forces into the buffer zone.
+Council members convened virtually on Western Sahara on 21 December 2020, when Germany called for a Council meeting following several months of increased tensions between Morocco and the Polisario Front, the entity representing the nomadic inhabitants of the Western Sahara region known as Sahrawis.
+The frictions culminated in Polisario protesters blocking traffic between the Moroccan-controlled side of Western Sahara and Mauritania at the border town of Guerguerat.
+The protest caused Morocco to deploy armed forces into the buffer zone.
 The Polisario Front subsequently announced it would no longer respect the ceasefire agreement, signed by both parties in 1991.

 The conflict has since persisted at a low-intensity level, and MINURSO continues to monitor the situation.
 In a press statement dated 2 March, the Polisario Front reacted to remarks by the spokesperson of the Secretary-General, who had said that MINURSO continued to monitor the situation throughout the territory and within Guerguerat.
 Criticising the mission, the Polisario Front suggested that the spokesperson’s account reflected an attempt by MINURSO to give a false impression of “overall calm”.

 Since Western Sahara received its independence from Spain in 1975, Morocco and the Polisario Front have contested the area, which borders Algeria, Mauritania and Morocco.
 A referendum that was supposed to be held with the support of MINURSO and was intended to determine the region’s status never materialised.
 Morocco maintains that Western Sahara should be incorporated within its territory as an autonomous region, but the Polisario Front insists that the referendum should be held, with independence as a legitimate option.